Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 11? [Spoilers]

 Phone Drama

-We got to see some of the players make phone calls to loved ones, as Dario calls his girlfriend and Derrick calls his son.
-Hunter then calls his girlfriend, who seems out of it.
-He said he loves her, but she does not say it back.
+Viewers got to see some of the players make phone calls to loved ones.
+Dario called his girlfriend and Derrick called his son.
+Hunter then called his girlfriend, who seemed out of it.
+He said he loves her, but she did not say it back.
 By the end of the call, she broke up with Hunter and he was a mess.

 The Challenge

 This challenge is called “Saved By The Bell.”
 Hanging in the air, there were two platforms with five bells hanging between them.
-The players will be broken up into teams of four.
+The players were broken up into teams of four.
 The teams had to get across all five bells and move to the other platform, but as the other team was moving in the other direction.
 The teams were:

 - Team 1 – Aneesa, Johnny Bananas, Jenna, and Derrick